Multipliers with inverse square potential and applications I

 \end{lem} \begin{proof} Replacing the confluent hypergeometric $\Psi_2$ by its series \eqref{humbert} in the integral \eqref{lap-humbert} and integrating term by term we obtain\\

 using the formula (\cite{16}, p.
 22) $\frac{\Gamma(\alpha-n)}{\Gamma(\alpha)}=\frac{(-1)^n}{(1-\alpha)_n}$ we can write\\

-which gives the result in \eqref{lap-humbert} and the proof of the lemma is finished. \end{proof} The organization of the remaining of the paper is as follows, the Schwartz integral kernel of the weighted heat evolution operator $e^{t L_\nu}(\sqrt{-L_\nu})^p$ and the weighted Schr\"odinger evolution operator $e^{i t L_\nu}(\sqrt{-L_\nu})^p$ will be given in section 2.
+which gives the result in \eqref{lap-humbert} and the proof of Lemma \ref{key-lemma} is finished. \end{proof} The organization of the remaining of the paper is as follows, the Schwartz integral kernel of the weighted heat evolution operator $e^{t L_\nu}(\sqrt{-L_\nu})^p$ and the weighted Schr\"odinger evolution operator $e^{i t L_\nu}(\sqrt{-L_\nu})^p$ will be given in section 2.
 In section 3 we will obtain a closed form of the Schwartz integral kernel of the weighted resolvent operator.
-The section 4 is devoted to the Schwartz integral kernel of the weighted generalized resolvent operator with inverse square potential on $\R^+$.
+The section 4 is devoted to the Schwartz integral kernel of the weighted generalized resolvent operator on $\R^+$.